incountry/sdk-nodejs/README.md

 ```

 ### Working with attachment meta info
-`getAttachmentMeta` method allows you can to retrieve attachment's metadata using attachment's `fileId`.
+The `getAttachmentMeta` method allows you can to retrieve attachment's metadata using attachment's `fileId`.
 ```typescript
 async getAttachmentMeta(
   countryCode: string,